6 Best Things To Do In West Coast National Park On A Day Trip

 (This article has affiliate links to products which we may make commission from at no extra cost to you.)

-Sometimes we just need a break from the city but the time and money needed for a weekend away isn’t always feasible.
-Luckily, the coastal beauty of the West Coast National Park offers a reprieve from the Cape Town bustling center at an affordable price.
-And because it’s only an hour outside the city, it’s the perfect day trip offering secluded white-sand beaches with plenty of sunshine, fresh air, and a variety of activities to keep the whole family entertained.
+Sometimes I just need a break from the city, but the time and money needed for a weekend away aren’t always feasible.
+Luckily, the coastal beauty of the West Coast National Park offers me a reprieve from the bustling center of Cape Town at an affordable price.

-The park borders the town of Yzerfontein and stretches all the way up to Langebaan Lagoon.
-While driving, hiking or cycling around the park’s almost 350 square kilometres you may spot some it’s resident wildlife including a variety of buck and some zebras.
 Apart from the mammals, the park is also home to over 250 bird species and an abundance of flora.
 If all that animal watching leaves you feeling peckish you can set up your own picnic on one of the beaches or use one of the braai facilities to cook up a feast.

-The Best Things To Do In West Coast National Park
+The Best Things to do in West Coast National Park

 1. Hiking Trails

-2. Whale-Watching, Birding and Other Animal Sightings
+2. Whale-Watching, Birding and other Animal Sightings

 Not only is the park home to over 250 bird species, it’s also home to reptiles and mammals, and to top it off pods of whales visit it’s shores annually.
 You can easily turn your day-trip to this park into your very own mini-safari by driving around and checking off all the fauna you’re bound to spot.
 Along the roadside, you’re likely to spot ostriches, eland, and bontebok, and possibly even the odd zebra, tortoise and cobra.
-Those with a keen eye might catch glimpses of the rarer animals like the bat eared foxes and caracals.

 The Atlantic viewing point is your best bet for whale-watching, bring some binoculars and snacks as it can take a while to spot the gentle giants even in season (from August to October).
 There are four hides that provide bird-lovers with ample opportunities at spotting their favourite feathered friends such as flamingos, pelicans and African oystercatchers to name a few.
-You may even spot an African Penguin if you venture closer to the mouth of the lagoon as they call the islands just off of the coast home.

 3. Spring Wild-Flowers

-Every year for the months of August and September, the park opens up its restricted Postberg section to the public.
-And boy, does the public respond.
-During those two months a riot of colours spring forth as the wildflowers come into full gorgeous bloom.
-On weekends the park is packed with busy bodies taking in nature’s tapestry.
 While you are allowed to get out of your car, you’re asked not to walk into or on the flowers.
 For a more intimate experience, visit on a weekday and pack a picnic to enjoy roadside.

 4. Beaches

 There aren’t any changing rooms so either don your costume under your clothes or surreptitiously change.
 You’ll likely see quite a few families at Kraalbaai if you go in spring or summer, but out of peak season – late summer or during the week – you may just have the beach to yourself except for the houseboats.
-Preekstoel is more private and has a few stunning and interesting rock formations in the shallows that are worth exploring.
-You can also stroll from one beach to the other in between swims.

 5. Picnics and Braai Spots